 WordPress, although started as a blogging platform, is now well-known as a robust content management system (CMS).
 In other words, WordPress helps us manage and organize our website’s content easier and faster, if not almost effortless.
-There are 2 ways to create content for your WordPress websites: posts and pages.
+There are 2 ways to create content for your WordPress websites: WordPress Posts vs Pages.
 At first glance, they look more or less similar to each other: both posts and pages have a title field, a content area (with a WYSIWYG editor) and a featured image as part of their structure.
 They also share a few other characteristics too:

 - You can create and publish as many posts and pages as you’d like to.
 There is no limit on the number of posts and pages that you can create.

 - There is virtually no advantage or difference in terms of SEO (and even the way they’re structured behind the scenes on WordPress) between posts & pages

 These similarities between posts & pages sometimes confuse WordPress beginners: “What are WordPress posts?
 When should I use them?
 How are they different from pages?”
 They’re very commonly asked questions when you first start using WordPress.
 Today, let’s go through the key differences between WordPress posts vs pages.
 Understanding these differences will help you create more appropriate content for your website.

 Posts are ideal for sequence- or time-based content such as news and blog entries or anything that tells stories in sequence or chronological order.
 This is due to the fact that by default WordPress displays all of your posts in reverse sequential order by time (latest posts first) on your homepage.
 For example, if you have a blog about traveling, “A recent business trip to Rome” will appear before “My first trip to Rome” post.